 Telecommunication in IndiaCompared to the United States, India is massively lagging behind in the development of telecommunications.
-Under the country code +91, there were a total of 1.17 billion connections in 2019.
-Among them were 1.15 billion million mobile phones, which corresponds to an average of 0.84 per person.
-In the EU, this figure is 1.2 mobile phones per person.
+Under the country code +91, there were a total of 1.18 billion connections in 2021.
+Among them were 1.15 billion mobile phones, which corresponds to an average of 0.82 per person.
+In the US, this figure is 1.1 mobile phones per person.

 With about 6.75 million webhosts, India is below the world's average by population.
 At the end of 2020, 662,298 of these, or about 10 percent, were secured with SSL or comparable encryption.

-Development of telephone and internet connectionsWith an average download speed of 52.02 Mbit/second for fixed-network broadband internet, India ranked 64th in an international comparison.
-The upload rate was only 48.57 Mbit/second (39th place).
-The quality of the Internet, consisting of signal fluctuations (jitter) and latency, is very far ahead at 13th place.
+Development of telephone and internet connectionsWith an average download speed of 50.87 Mbit/second for fixed-network broadband internet, India ranks 81st in an international comparison.
+The upload rate was only 49.02 Mbit/second (37th place).

-The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in November 2020 from 176 countries.
+The Speedtest Global Index published regularly by Ookla is based on several million individual measurements in February 2023 from 180 countries.

-Access to the Internet in India from 1990 - 2019
+Access to the internet in India from 1990 - 2021

-Landlines 1990 - 2019
+Landlines 1990 - 2021

-Mobile phones 1990 - 2019
+Mobile phones 1990 - 2021

 ► All international calling codes